 Exploring Blockchain Real Estate And QuantmRE

 Tracy Hazzard and Monika Proffitt join together to talk about the two interviews they had with the founders and CMO of QuantmRE, John Livesay and Matthew Sullivan.
 They dish out the topics they explored from the blockchain, real estate, and QuantmRE.
 John Livesay discusses with Tracy about cryptocurrency and some of the new things they have coming out where you can make a foe investment.
-Monica also talked to Matthew about the whole path of the genesis of how he got to thinking about real estate, the same way that she has been doing with her Rise Housing.
+Monica also talked to Matthew about the whole path of the genesis of how he got to thinking about real estate, the same way that she has been doing with her Rise Markets.
 They also dive deep into equity, assets, and more.

 Watch the episode here: